 The primary symptom of postnasal drip is a sore and irritated throat.
 Although there is typically no infection accompanying postnasal drip, tissues in the throat may swell.
 Postnasal drip can cause a number of side effects including cough, sore throat, hoarseness, ear and sinus infections.
 It is the most common cause of chronic coughing, which can be especially bothersome at night.

 Treatment for postnasal drip depends on the cause.
 Over-the-counter medications – antihistamines, decongestants and saline nasal sprays – are often used successfully to manage symptoms.
 Drugs containing the mucus-thinning agent guaifenesin (Mucinex, Robitussin, etc.) may prove helpful.
 You can try irrigating the nasal passages using a neti pot to get rid of excess mucus.
 Use of a humidifier to moisten the air can also help.
 If a bacterial infection is the cause, you’ll need antibiotic treatment.
 Gastroesophageal reflux disease (GERD), a frequent cause of swallowing problems, can be treated with antacids.
+If the above treatment measures are not successful in treating postnasal drip, other treatment options include: Clarifix and RhinAer.

 Call Great Lakes ENT Specialists at (231) 489-8151 for more information or to schedule an appointment.